compilers-course-materials/starter-adder/README.md

 two error cases mentioned above, by raising a distinct string with `failwith` in the compiler.

+Both of these functions store the assembly file your compiler generated in the `output/` directory, with the name of the test suffixed by `.s`, if it was possible to generate.
+So, for example, the starter tests generate a file called `forty_one.s` in the `output/` directory, containing the compiled code for that case.

 ### Handin

 This is due by Monday, February 8 at 11:59pm.